The Munsters' Revenge: Home media

 The Munsters' Revenge was first released on VHS by MCA Home Video in 1986 and later by GoodTimes Home Video on November 7, 1996.
 It is available in the US on a 2006 DVD double-feature known as Two-Movie Fright Fest alongside Munster, Go Home!.

 It is available on DVD in Region 4 as part of 'The Munsters Collection' boxset which was released August 3, 2016.

-It was re-released along with Munster, Go Home! on Blu-ray through Shout Factory on March 31, 2020 and also in the 2016 complete series of The Munsters seasons 1 & 2 as dvd extras on the last disc of season 2.
+It was re-released along with Munster, Go Home! on Blu-ray through Shout!
+Factory on March 31, 2020, and also in the 2016 complete series of The Munsters Seasons 1 and 2 as DVD extras on the last disc of Season 2.